h3amza/CPSC392/Assignments/01-NBA-Elo/README.md

 * [Description of the data](https://github.com/fivethirtyeight/data/tree/master/nba-elo)

-Make sure to write a detailed report that includes your findings and plots that you think are important to be aware of before diving into predictive algorithms.
-You may even add a section on which attributes you think will best predict the outcome of  You may either submit a Jupyter notebook with your comments and code or a combination of a PDF and Python code for this assignment.
+Make sure to write a detailed report that includes your findings and plots that highlight major aspects of the data before diving into predictive algorithms.
+You may even add a section on which attributes you think will best predict the outcome of NBA games.
+You may either submit a Jupyter notebook with your comments and code or a combination of a PDF and Python code for this assignment.
 Submissions can be made through Blackboard.
 Remember to add a README to your compressed folder.